awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 ```

 **Note**
- If you are using SageMaker Python SDK 1\.x, you need to use `hyperparameters` to specify to use `smdistributed.dataparallel` as the distributed training strategy\.
+If you are using SageMaker Python SDK 1\.x, you need to use `hyperparameters` to specify `smdistributed.dataparallel` as the distributed training strategy\.

 ```
 from sagemaker.pytorch import PyTorch